lukevenediger/checkers/README.md

   * an empty result is returned if no game is found
   * CLI: $chain_bin query checkers-torram get-game $GAME_ID

+# Contributions
+* We'd love to get your contributions
+* Please check out [CONTRIBUTING.md](CONTRIBUTING.md) for more information

 # TODO List

 ## Storage improvements